-

 Course Overview

-Companies who design integrated electronics and computer systems require engineers who possess the software skills to complement traditional electronic hardware skills.
+Companies that design integrated electronics and computer systems require engineers who possess the software skills to complement traditional electronic hardware skills.
 The Electronic and Computer Engineering degree programme has been developed in response to these industry demands to develop students' hardware and software engineering skills in an integrated way and the analytical powers to apply them jointly.

 Graduates of this course are ideally placed to pursue their specialism in ICT, which has wide applicability both nationally, with many indigenous technology companies and the multinational sector, and internationally.
-With the exponential development of ICT technologies worldwide, graduates will be at the forefront of people being employed in this area.

 Integrated Masters (ME) and Work placement

-All students registering for an engineering degree at NUI Galway will be enrolled on an integrated five year programme; a Bachelor of Engineering (BE) (four years, Level 8) + a Master of Engineering (ME) (one year, Level 9).
+All students registering for an engineering degree at University of Galway will be enrolled on an integrated five year programme; a Bachelor of Engineering (BE) (four years, Level 8) + a Master of Engineering (ME) (one year, Level 9).
 Upon successful completion of the five years of study, graduates will have the educational qualifications required for progression to Chartered Engineer.
-Students registering for an engineering degree at NUI Galway in 2019 will make a decision at the beginning of 3rd Year to either remain on the BE+ME pathway (five years) or exit with a BE (four years).
+Students registering for an engineering degree at University of Galway in 2019 will make a decision at the beginning of 3rd Year to either remain on the BE+ME pathway (five years) or exit with a BE (four years).
 Students on the BE+ME pathway will avail of advanced engineering modules, a substantial research and development project, and a work placement of eight months duration during the 4th Year.
 For students exiting with a BE, the work placement (eight months) will occur during 3rd Year.
 Read more about Engineering work placements.

 Accreditation

-All Engineering Degrees at NUI Galway are professionally accredited by the statutory professional body, Engineers Ireland.
+All Engineering Degrees at University of Galway are professionally accredited by the statutory professional body, Engineers Ireland.
 This “Accreditation” means that the degree has been assessed and approved to meet the educational requirements for professional Engineers.

-Engineers Ireland changed the criteria for Accreditation in 2012, and now requires a Masters (Level 9) qualification as the education standard required for Registered Professional Titles of Chartered Engineer* (prior to this, a Level 8 degree was required).
+Engineers Ireland changed the criteria for Accreditation in 2012, and now require a Masters (Level 9) qualification as the education standard required for Registered Professional Titles of Chartered Engineer* (prior to this, a Level 8 degree was required).
 The changes were implemented because the standard European engineering qualification (degree or diploma) is at level 9, and European industry maintains a strict differentiation between those engineers qualified at level 9 and those qualified at level 8.
 Any graduate interested in working in Europe/Worldwide is now strongly advised to get an accredited level 9 award.

 Engineers Ireland accreditation can be obtained at the following levels:

-- Level 8: 4-year honors degree – associate engineer
+o Level 8: 4-year honours degree – associate engineer

-- Level 9: 5-year master’s degree – chartered engineer
+o Level 9: 5-year masters degree – chartered engineer

 *A Chartered Engineer is the highest professional education standard in Engineering.
-A chartered Engineer is competent (because of their education and training) to assume personal responsibility for the development and application of engineering in research, design, construction, manufacturing, superintending, managing and in the education of the engineer.
+A chartered Engineer is competent (because of their education and training) to assume personal responsibility for the development and application ofengineering in research, design, construction, manufacturing, superintending, managing and in the education of the engineer.
 His/her work is predominantly intellectual and varied and not of a routine mental or physical character.
 It requires the exercise of original thought and judgement and the ability to supervise the technical and administrative work of others.

 Applications and Selections